KohaAloha/are-we-flying/docs/are we flying.md

   target_VS = 0

   # Determine the difference in vertical speed we need to overcome,
-  # and use that to constrain are maximum allowed vertical acceleration.
+  # and use that to constrain our maximum allowed vertical acceleration.
   diff = target_VS - VS
   max_dVS = 1 + constrain_map(abs(diff), 0, 100, 0, max_dVS - 1)